facebookresearch/map-anything/README.md

 # Terminal 1: Start the Rerun server
 rerun --serve --port 2004 --web-viewer-port 2006

-# Terminal 2: Run MapAnything demo
+# Terminal 2: Run MapAnything inference on COLMAP output folder
 # Use --memory_efficient_inference for running inference on a larger number of views
 python scripts/demo_inference_on_colmap_outputs.py \
     --colmap_path /path/to/your/colmap_output \